lightmeterio/ControlCenter/README.md

 Please create an issue on [Gitlab](https://gitlab.com/lightmeter/controlcenter/-/issues/) if you use a different log naming convention.

+## Syslog compatibility

+If you are using `-watch_dir` or the `LIGHTMETER_WATCH_DIR` environment variable to read the logs, you'll be limited to the default syslog time format layout.
+That means log lines that start like `Oct  4 12:00:00`.

+Control Center will emit error messages and not read logs with different configuration.

+If you use a different format, please let us know via a Gitlab issue.

 ### Importing logs

 The importing process will take a long time, depending on how many files you have and how big they are.